Bryn Renner: Coaching

 In 2017, Renner followed the coach who had recruited him as a player to UNC, Butch Davis, to FIU where he was hired as the recruiting coordinator.
 After two years, he was elevated to the on-field coaching staff, serving for the 2019 and 2020 seasons as the Panthers' cornerbacks coach.
 In 2021, Davis' final season as head coach, Renner was made quarterbacks coach.
 Following the season, Davis' contract was not renewed, and Renner was not retained by new coach Mike MacIntyre.

 He has since moved to San Diego, CA, and in June 2022, he was hired to the staff of La Jolla High School's football team, working with the quarterbacks.

 Personal life

 On February 26, 2021, Renner proposed to CBS Sports reporter Amanda Balionis.
-The couple got married in 2022.
-They separated in 2024.
+The couple got married in 2022 but they separated in 2024.